juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

 ## Step 7: Install watsonx Orchestrate ADK VS Code Extension

 ### IMPORTANT: ###
-> If you already have the extension installed, please reload the Bob IDE window!
+> **If you already have the extension installed**, please reload the Bob IDE window!
 This ensures the extension properly detects your new virtual environment.
 Open the Command Palette in IBM Bob IDE (press `Cmd+Shift+P` on Mac / `Ctrl+Shift+P` on Windows/Linux), start typing "**Developer: Reload Window**" and select it.
 The Bob IDE window reloads and the extension will restart.
 You can then proceed directly with the Step 8.
+Do **NOT** use the extension to initialise the workspace!

 Install the watsonx Orchestrate extension for IBM Bob IDE: